 Trial Period.
 When shopping for VoIP phone solutions, companies should test the new system firsthand during a free trial period.
 This allows managers time to explore software integrations and compare vendors before making a purchase.
 Some free trials will last up to a month, though you may know definitively if a solution is right for you after just a few days.

 Number Porting.
 Discussed in detail below, if you want to keep the same phone numbers you're currently using (you do), you need to budget one-to-two weeks for the porting process.
 This variable timeframe exists since phone numbers must first be released from your previous carrier.

 (Note: Number porting usually involves a small, one-time transaction fee.)

 Added costs of switching to VoIP?

-If switching providers involves breaking a contract, there may be additional associated costs.
-However, it may be possible to offset these losses if your new VoIP service provides a lower user or per-minute calling rate.
-If you’re on a month-to-month plan or starting service with brand new numbers, though, this shouldn’t be an issue.
+If switching VoIP providers involves breaking a contract, there may be additional associated costs.
+However, it may be possible to offset these losses if your new VoIP service provider offers a lower user or per-minute calling rate.
+If you're on a month-to-month plan or starting service with brand-new numbers, though, this shouldn't be an issue.

 Plan pricing varies between VoIP vendors.
 Generally speaking, subscription services are offered on a month-to-month or annual basis, with discounts available for longer commitments.